Kong/kongponents/docs/components/input.md

 </KInput>
 ```

-KInput takes care of icon color, size and spacing as long as you use icons provided by [@kong/icons](https://www.npmjs.com/package/@kong/icons) package.
+KInput takes care of icon color, size and spacing as long as you use icons sourced from [@kong/icons](https://github.com/Kong/icons) package.

 :::tip TIP
-Should you decide to use your own custom icon, you can use design tokens exported by the [@kong/design-tokens](https://www.npmjs.com/package/@kong/design-tokens) package to set icon size.
-The recommended icon size is `$kui-icon-size-40` (also [exported as LESS and JavaScript variables](https://www.npmjs.com/package/@kong/design-tokens#token-formats)).
+Should you decide to use your own custom icons, you can use design tokens exported by the [@kong/design-tokens](https://github.com/Kong/design-tokens) package to set icon size.
+The recommended icon size is `20px` or `kui-icon-size-40`.

-We also recommend setting `color: currentColor;` on your custom-provided element to utilize default KInput styling for slotted content.
+We also recommend setting the `color` attribute to `currentColor` to utilize default KInput styling for slotted content.
 :::

 ### after